The ultimate guide to process factory performance

 - Pack/input consolidation and optimisation

-This can lead to much wasted effort when these initiatives cannot point to broader supply chain benefits.
+This can lead to much wasted effort when these initiatives cannot point to broader supply chain benefits (see Modify the Lean, 6 Sigma and Theory of Constraints methodologies for your complex process factories below).

-Below is a Gantt chart showing a standard production week (derived from a Product Wheel) for a processing line.
-The supply team decided to make (what was) a broad-based continuous improvement effort more focused and outcome-driven.
+Below is a Gantt chart showing a standard production week derived from a Product Wheel (see 7 essentials of a process factory scheduling cycle below for more information on Product Wheels) for a processing line.
+The supply team decided to make (what was) a broad-based continuous improvement effort more focused and outcome driven.

-- Casual labour reduction as a result of not supporting the Saturday shift
+Threshold 1 – Casual labour reduction because of not supporting the Saturday shift

-The team decided to cease all work currently underway on reducing the time taken on changeover Z because it wasn’t even required on the standard production schedule (i.e. it wasn’t required for the Product Wheel).
+The team decided to cease all work currently underway on reducing the time taken on changeover Z because it was not even required on the standard production schedule (i.e. it was not required for the Product Wheel).

 9 - Asset Costs